nightbot/docs/commands/poll.md

 > !poll new `title` | `option 1` | `option 2`

-`title` is main title of your poll.
+`title` is the main title of your poll.

-`options` are the indivual options your users can vote for spilt by a vertical bar `|`, 2 options are required, however a maximum of 30 can be added.
+`options` are the individual options your users can vote for.
+Split by a vertical bar `|`, 2 options are required, however, a maximum of 30 can be added.

 ### Example